-Today, please welcome guest poster, Lindsey Bell, who shares her heart-wrenching story and wise advice from experience.
+Today, please welcome guest poster, Lindsey Bell, who shares about how her miscarriages affected her marriage.

 Unfortunately, it doesn’t always happen that way.
 Far too often (approximately one in three to four pregnancies) what began as an exciting new phase of life ends as a nightmare.